Disease Guide ·Conjunctivitis ·2026

 3Can I use human eye drops on my cat?

-No — never use human eye drops without veterinary guidance.
-Many human eye drops contain medications or preservatives that are harmful to cats.
-Some human artificial tears may be safe, but even these should only be used if your vet specifically recommends them.
-Cats need species-appropriate medications at the correct concentration.
-Incorrect treatment can worsen the condition.
+No-human eye drops may contain harmful medications or preservatives for cats.
+Some artificial tears are safe, but only if your vet recommends them.
+Cats need species-appropriate medications at correct concentration.
+Incorrect treatment worsens the condition.

 4Why does my cat keep getting conjunctivitis?